merenlab/merenlab.org/vocabulary.md

 The family of computational strategies that determine the pangenome and make it accessible as a framework to study relationships between a set of genomes through gene clusters.

+### Phylogenomics

+The practice of inferring evolutionary history and relationships between different organisms, based on genomic differences across multiple conserved genes.

 ### Gene cluster

 Fundamental units of pangenomes which appear in the literature also as ‘protein clusters’, ‘orthogroups’, ‘groups of orthologous genes’, or ‘operational protein families’ (and they should not be confused with biosynthetic gene clusters which describe functionally related genes that belong to the same operon in a single chromosome).